xactoes/5ofaKind/README.md

 KNOWN BUGS:
-* bonus 5 of a kind is not selectable if rest of the scorecard is marked MISSING FEATURES:
+* bonus 5 of a kind is not selectable if rest of the scorecard is marked

+MISSING FEATURES:
 * splash screen
 * ~~title screen~~
 * options menu
 * audio settings under options
 * reset savegame under options
-* a screen saying link transfer isn't implemented yet if link transfer is selected
 * audio to play when dice are rolling
 * audio to play when dice cannot be rolled or hold and card are inaccessible
 * a start menu with info on how to play the game